 If you mosey on over to – Here – you can find the history of this forthcoming all-dayer, next year’s deal and the bands from the first announcement all laid bare for you and designed in such a way to entice your sonic reception modules enough to – again – mosey on over to Studio 2 in Liverpool this coming and increasingly less distant May.

 Liverpool Punk Rock and Some Kind Of Events have given me my regular kick-up-the-arse now so lets talk about the bands on offer in the second announcement.
-This time it’s comprised of one part Skate Punk, one part Pop-Punk, one part somewhere between the previous parts and one a rendition of back-in-the-day Punk-Rock refreshed for the now.
+This time it’s comprised of one part Skate Punk, one part somewhere between Pop-Punk and the previous shredding Skate Punk and one a rendition of back-in-the-day Punk-Rock refreshed for the now.

 The Siknotes have had a good year, the band returned to the live circuit and released their debut full-length and first release since 2015, the aptly titled Welcome To The Party Pal.
 The Siknotes blend fast melodic, classic 90’s Skate Punk with a gritty British Punk approach and a whole lot of quintessentially Northern English “not really taking a lot seriously because it’s less stressful” mentality.
 Welcome To The Party Pal is an album surely to dominate the band’s set and with it’s brief flirtations with Ska-Punk and Hardcore, the album is well worth a punt as your prepare your ears for some – sick notes.